livepeer/protocol/README.md

 ## Documentation

-For a general overview of the protocol see:
+For a general overview of the protocol refer to the [wiki](https://github.com/livepeer/wiki) resources.

--   The [whitepaper](http://github.com/livepeer/wiki/blob/master/WHITEPAPER.md) for the original proposal
--   The [Streamflow proposal paper](https://github.com/livepeer/wiki/blob/master/STREAMFLOW.md) for the Streamflow scalability upgrade proposal

-The contracts are based off of the [technical protocol specification](https://github.com/livepeer/wiki/tree/master/spec).

 ## Development